nwesterhausen/df-guide/prepare-carefully.md

 dig down a layer, plant subterranean farms. set up and link stockpiles and still and kitchen to get started with production. etc

+carpenter needs to keep up woth barrels for alcohol production, then barrels can be used to store food if you want. he also should make beds and a chair and then a couple tables and chairs. give the dwarves beds so they dont sleep on the ground and table chairs so they dont have to eat off the ground.

+## start with anvil

+## start with military